-- 1) IPSO has the authority to investigate a publisher in the absence of an actual complaint. - a) True b) false - 2) Following a standards investigation IPSO has the power to impose fines of: - a) f1m b) 1,000 C) unlimited sum - The updated version of the Editors' Code of Practice introduced on 1 January 2016 altered Clause 1 (accuracy) to include which of the following: - a) Captions b) headlines c) stand-firsts - 4) The updated Editors' Code includes a new clause, Clause 5 (reporting suicide).
-What are the two words omitted from the clause:

-" When reporting suicide, to prevent simulative acts care should be taken to avoid XXXXX XXXX of the method used, while taking into account the media's right to report legal proceedings."

-a) Excessive detail b) unsympathetic coverage c) poorly worded

-- 5) Which of the following was added to Clause 12 (discrimination) in the updated Editor's code? - A) Religionb) physical orc) gender identitymental illness or disability - 6) You are sent to a secondary school after reports of an outbreak of tuberculosis.
-Which course of action should you take in getting information from pupils as they leave school? - a) Stop pupils as they walk out of the school gates - b) Ask a lollipop lady if she has any objections to you interview the pupils - c) Ask any parents who may be waiting for their children if they would allow you to talk to the children
+1) IPSO has the authority a) True e authority to investigate a publisher in the absence of an actual complaint. b) false 2) Following a standards investigation IPSO has the power to impose fines of: a) £1m b) 1,000 C) unlimited sum 3)) The updated version of the Editors' Code of Practice introduced on 1 Januar 2016 altered Clause 1 (accuracy) to include which of the following: a) Captions b) headlines c) stand-firsts 4) The updated Editors' Code includes a new clause, Clause 5 (reporting suicide).
+What are the two words omitted from the clause: "When reporting suicide, to prevent simulative acts care should be taken to avoid XXXXX XXXX of the method used, while taking into account the media's right to report legal proceedings." a) Excessive detail b) unsympathetic covera age c) poorly worded 5) Which of the following was added to Clause 12 (discrimination) in the updated Editor's code?
+A) Religion b) physical or mental illness or disability c) gender identity 6) You are sent to a secondary school after reports of an outbreak of tuberculosis.
+Which course of action should you take in getting information from pupils as they leave school? a) Stop pupils as they walk out of the school gates b) Ask a lollipop lady if she has any objections to you interview the pupils c) Ask any parents v who may be waiting for their chil en dren if they would allow you to 7) A source who works in the financial department of company which has been accused of malpractice gives you confidential papers on condition he is not named in you report.
+When you question the boss of the company he demands to see the papers on which you have based your questions.
+Why would you not let them see them?